rctay/knowfox/Install-locally-on-a-Mac-with-Valet.md

 MAIL_PASSWORD=azazazazazaz
 ````

 Save and exit.
 Next you need to create an application key with `php artisan key:generate`.
-You are now ready to create a database with `echo "create database knowfox2" | mysql -uroot -proot` and `php artisan migrate`.
+You are now ready to create a database with `echo "create database knowfox" | mysql -uroot -proot` and `php artisan migrate`.

 With that, you can open Knowfox in your browser at `http://knowfox.app`.
 This is what it looks like: